-The ophiolitic basement is overlain by the Paleocene-lower Eocene > 500 m-thick 5 section of the Imbert Fm (Nagle, 1979), which is composed of fine-grained turbidites interbedded with white and turquoise, very fine-grained tuffs, pelagic sediments, rare radiolarian cherts and basaltic sills.
-Pindell (1985) extends the unit including turbiditic beds, or debris flows, of sandstone and conglomerate that contain angular to subrounded lithic fragments up to 10 cm of serpentinites, as well as metamorphic, volcanic and green siliceous rocks.
+terbedded with white and turquoise, very fine-grained tuffs, pelagic sediments, rare radiolarian cherts and basaltic sills.
+Pindell (1985) extends the unit including turbiditic beds, or debris flows, of sandstone and conglomerate that contain angular to sub-rounded lithic fragments up to 10 cm of serpentinites, as well as metamorphic, volcanic and green siliceous rocks.
 Pindell and Draper (1991) describe in detail the Imbert Fm and propose that it is coeval or slightly older than an informal unit composed of serpentinitic-rich breccias, and the lower-to-middle Eocene shallow-water limestones of the La Isla Fm, which typically contains clasts of similar serpentinites.
 The serpentinitic breccias are recently included at the base, and interbedded with, the lower stratigraphic section of the San Marcos Fm (Hernáiz-Huerta et al., 2012), which is a mud-matrix mélange.
-However, this interpretation disagree with the presence of middle Eocene to middle Miocene faunas in sedimentary blocks included in the San Marcos Fm (Bourgeois et al., 1982; Hernáiz-Huerta, 2010; Monthel, 2010), as well as the Miocene age of the mudstone matrix (Monthel, 2010; Suárez-Rodríguez et al., 2013, 2015).
+However, this interpretation disagrees with the presence of middle Eocene to middle Miocene faunas in sedimentary blocks included in the San Marcos Fm (Bourgeois et al., 1982; Hernáiz-Huerta, 2010; Monthel, 2010), as well as the Miocene age of the mudstone matrix (Monthel, 2010; Suárez-Rodríguez et al., 2013, 2015).

 For Pindell and Draper (1991) and Hernáiz-Huerta et al. (2012), the Imbert Fm records the early collision of the Caribbean island arc with the Bahamas Platform.
-This is consistent with the middle to upper Eocene folding and uplift tectonic event described in the Septentrional Cordillera by Mann et al. (1991) and De Zoeten and Mann (1999), as well as in Puerto Rico (Láo Dávila et al., 2012), Haiti and southwestern Cuba (Calais et al., 1992).
-This tectonic event records the termination of Caribbean arc-related activity and the formed structures are older that the unconformably sedimentary base of the El Mamey Group.
-This Group is composed by the upper Eocene to lower Miocene Altamira, La Toca and Luperón Fms, which comprise 1500 m of calcareous mudstones and siltstones, sandstones and conglomerates (Nagle, 1979; De Zoeten and Mann, 1999).
-The cover culminates with the subhorizontal middle Miocene to Pleistocene rocks of La Jaiba and Villa Trina Fms.
+This is consistent with the middle to upper Eocene folding and uplift tectonic event described in the Septentrional Cordillera by Mann et al. (1991) and de Zoeten and Mann (1999), as well as in Puerto Rico (Láo Dávila et al., 2012), Haiti and southwestern Cuba (Calais et al., 1992).
+This tectonic event records the termination of Caribbean arc-related activity and the formed structures are older than the unconformably sedimentary base of the El Mamey Group.
+This group is composed by the upper Eocene to lower Miocene Altamira, La Toca and Luperón Fms, which comprise 1500 m of calcareous mudstones and siltstones, sandstones and conglomerates (Nagle, 1979; de Zoeten and Mann, 1999).
+The sequence culminates with the subhorizontal, middle Miocene to Pleistocene rocks of the Jaiba and Villa Trina Fms.